YuetChan/stock-market-risk-meter/README.md

-# Sc note
+# code meta

-Sc note is a GUI application that allows users to manage and edit notes associated with files.
+code meta is a GUI application that allows developers to manage and edit notes associated with files.

 ## Dependencies